 John then joined Academy Award winner Christopher Plummer and Critics Choice nominee Tye Sheridan in “The Forger”.
 The Forger made its premiere at the prestigious Toronto Film Festival in September 2014.

-Future releases include the revenge-driven Western, “In A Valley of Violence”, co-starring Ethan Hawke and directed by Ti West, which made its premiere at this year’s South by Southwest Festival.
+2016 saw the release of revenge-driven Western, “In A Valley of Violence”, co-starring Ethan Hawke and directed by Ti West, which made its premiere at the South by Southwest Festival.

 John has received 2 prestigious aviation awards: in 2003 the American Institute of Aeronautics and Astronautics Foundation Award for Excellence for his efforts to promote commercial flying, and in 2007 The Living Legends Ambassador of Aviation award.